sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 Each experiment test the predictive power of narratives from the curated Dataset, for macroeconomic prediction of one (or more) of the financial targets intriduced before: FFR, S\&P 500, and VIX.

-Our model selection progresses from simpler models, frequently employed in the financial literature (TODO:cite), to more advanced architectures.
-This progression serves two purposes:
-1. Achieving positive results with simpler models provides a stronger evidence for the predictive signal of narratives.
-2. It allows us to build upon existing research in Narrative Economics, which is primarily rooted in finance and often utilizes relatively simple models, before exploring more advanced NLP approaches.

 We won't be able to cover all the details of the experiments in this blog, but it is available in our paper.

 ### Experimental Setup